junaidmasoodi/junaidmasoodi.github.com/_posts/21-06-14-progressive-jpeg.markdown

 Was learning about optimizing and profiling the WebApp and Websites,  scratched more about Progressive JPGS and came up with this small chunk of information about progressive JPEGs.

-> "interesting aspect of performance is perceived performance; not necessarily what your numbers tell you, but how fast a site feels" Harry Roberts ~ [CSS WIZARDRY](http://csswizardry.com/)
+> "interesting aspect of performance is perceived performance; not necessarily what your numbers tell you, but how fast a site feels" [Harry Roberts - CSS WIZARDRY](http://csswizardry.com/)

 If we talk Bandwidth wise, Images are elephants for websites.
 They are the largest average web site payload about 62%, and they are most often the content gridlock.
 They are main culprit for slow rendering.